kaionwong/infectious-disease-agent-based-modeling/README.rst

    :scale: 50%
    :alt: Patient states diagram

-The ID-ABM is based on a susceptible-infected-dead-recovered (SIDR) model, such that the possible primary health state of a given individual or agent includes:
+The ID-ABM is based on a susceptible-infected-dead-recovered (SIDR) model, such that the possible primary health state of a given individual or agent/host includes:

 * Susceptible